Registration Procedures - MITAM

 - After the registration deadline for the test administration for which you are registered, a change of test date can only be made beginning two weeks after the test date that you were originally assigned.
 This will entail a service charge of approximately 18% of the test fee on the date of the request.

-If you have special accommodations approved for a particular test date, and you postpone your test date, you will have to make a separate request for accommodations on the new date.
-To do this, you must complete the reapplication questionnaire and submit it to the Special Accommodations Center, following the procedures for submitting a request for accommodations.
-Further information is available here.
+- If you have special accommodations approved for a particular test date, and you postpone your test date, you will have to contact the Special Test Accommodations Unit according to the instructions that appear here.

 If you wish to cancel your registration for the test, you may do so by logging onto the NITE website.
 Your test fee will be reimbursed after a service charge has been deducted, as prescribed by law.